MicrosoftDocs/mesh-docs/mesh/Setup/Content/audit-logging-in-mesh.md

 Audit logging for Mesh can be done using [Exchange Online Powershell](/powershell/exchange/exchange-online-powershell?view=exchange-ps&preserve-view=true).

 > [!NOTE]
 > Microsoft Mesh has two main offerings for users:  Immersive spaces in Teams and custom immersive spaces.
-Audit logging does not treat these offerings as independent and thus the events in the audit may refer to either offering or both offerings, depending on the event you edit.
+Audit logging does not treat these offerings as independent and thus the events in the audit may refer to either offering or both offerings, depending on the event you query.

 Examples of user activity and operations that an admin may be interested in for Mesh are: